LATEST VIDEOS FROM CTV REGINA

 Do More Ag foundation

-Keller and Kelly teamed with Himanshu Singh and Kirk Muyres to launch the Do More Ag foundation – aimed at providing better supports to producers all across the country.
+Keller and Kelly teamed up with Himanshu Singh and Kirk Muyres to launch the Do More Ag foundation – aimed at providing better supports to producers all across the country.

 “We want to champion mental health in agriculture,” Kelly said.

 The foundation officially launched on Tuesday morning at the FarmTech Conference in Edmonton.

 “Our vision is to change the culture in ag, where all producers are encouraged and supported and empowered to take care of their minds,” Kelly said.
 “It was an overwhelmingly positive response.”